 Benefit Fact Sheet

 Members of the Army National Guard released from active duty due to completion of mobilization tour or other active duty tour may file a claim for unemployment compensation the day after the date on line 12b of the DD Form 214.
 Criteria for eligibility to be paid unemployment compensation include reason of separation, characterization of service, and other eligibility requirements such as able to work, available for suitable full-time work, and be seeking work.
+Members of the Army Reserve or National Guard must have completed 180 days of continuous active duty service to be eligible for Unemployment Compensation.

 DOL's UCX program provides unemployment benefits to eligible workers who become unemployed through no fault of their own, and meet certain other eligibility requirements.
 The program is administered by each state, which may have unique requirements.
 Upon determination of eligibility, a weekly benefit amount is designated (up to the state's maximum) and then distributed weekly based upon meeting the eligibility requirements for that week, e.g., physically able to work, available to work, actively looking for work, etc. Claims cannot be filed until the day after the date on line 12b of the DD Form 214.
 Certain other criteria apply with regard to reason of separation and characterization of service to determine eligibility for UCX.